raotaohub/ez-modal-react/README.md

 3. <a name="config" id="config">**config default**</a>

-> 1. When the modal is hidden, it is remove by default;
+> 1. When the modal is hidden, it is remove by default.
-> 2. When the modal is hidden, it is resolve by default;
+> 2. When the modal is hidden, it is resolve by default.

-- Allows you to customize the configuration
+> 3. Meet the vast majority of scenarios.
+EasyModal also provides a reject method.

+- How to change the default behavior: pass in the third parameter in the open method.

 ```diff
 EasyModal.open(Component, {},